crcn/caplet.js/README.md

  - Re-use your models for other applications - web/desktop/server-side.
  - Maintain your model structure even if the API changes.
  - Write your front-end in parallel with your API.
 - Lightweight.
 Caplet is small (11 KB minified).
-- Extensible.
 - Testable.
+Run 'em in the browser, in node, wherever you want.

 <!--
 no singletons